 Use half as much potato starch as your recipe requires for tapioca starch, and use the slurry method when adding it to your dish.

 In a pinch: Corn starch

 Corn starch is a widely used thickener, so much so that most serious home cooks have a box or two in the kitchen.
 Corn starch is a grain starch that comes from the endosperm of the corn kernel.
 This gives it a few different benefits along with some drawbacks when compared to root starches.
 The main benefit is that it does not break down when subjected to long cooking.
 All that will happen is that the water in the dish will evaporate, and it will become even thicker.

 The big drawback is that corn starch does not deal with high concentrations of acids or sugar very well.
 It can lose its thickening power and leave dishes thin and with a chalky texture.
 Also bear in mind that liquids thickened with corn starch do not have the same transparent appearance that comes with root starches.
 They tend to be slightly cloudy in comparison.

 Use half as much corn starch as your recipe requires for tapioca starch.

 Heavy cream can be an effective thickener for many dishes.
-Its high fat content is what does the thickening and it can be as effective as starches while also adding a distinct richness.
+Its high-fat content does the thickening, and it can be as effective as starches while also adding a distinct richness.